-An arborist is a professional in the field of arboriculture which is the study for the caring of trees shrubs and perennial plants.
+An arborist is a professional in the field of arboriculture which is the study of the caring of trees shrubs and perennial plants.
 In real terms, an arborist or tree surgeon maintains the urban forest which involves pruning and removal of trees in confined spaces (suburbia).

 The arbor industry has come a long way over the last 20 years and has seen rapid interest and growth due to its’ “green factor” with public awareness about the importance of trees in the urban landscape.

 The industry has been slowly splitting into two main fields, the consulting arborist, who is a professional dealing solely with reports and recommendations.
 The other is a certified arborist who carries out any tree work such as tree pruning or removal as required.

 This split has come about due to an increased awareness by local councils of the importance of maintaining the urban forest and the amenity value of single trees to their surroundings.
 All Australian councils have a Tree Preservation Order (TPO) which outlines rules for the removal of trees.
 These rules generally include a maximum height or spread of trees that can be pruned or removed without council approval.

 Australian Qualifications Framework for Arboriculture

 In Australia, we have an Australian Qualifications Framework (AQF) which outlines the skills required to be taught for arboriculture in each state.
 One of the main issues with the arbor industry is the lack of regulation and the ability of anyone who owns a chainsaw to advertise themselves as an arborist and begin removing or pruning trees.

-Although there are courses and it is said you should have a minimum of Certificate III in arboriculture, there is no regulation in Australia that requires a licence number to operate.
-By comparison, other trades such as plumbing, electrical, or building all require a licence.
+Although there are courses and it is said you should have a minimum of Certificate III in Arboriculture, there is no regulation in Australia that requires a license number to operate.
+By comparison, other trades such as plumbing, electrical, or building all require a license.

 New South Wales (NSW)